 |

-Each of these methods provides a timestamp for your declaration that will be valid for 24 hours, unless superseded by a later declaration.
-It is the responsibility of the pilot to provide a clear, unambiguous declaration which must state:
+Each of the message methods provides a timestamp for your declaration that will be valid for 24 hours, unless superseded by a later declaration.
+Note that a declaration in the IGC file is definitive and overrides any others.

 You can use either OS Landranger or Lat/Lon coordinates.
 For example, a Flight to Goal using OS Landranger coordinates would be declared as follows: